TiagoDiass/github-ui-clone/README.md

   :dart: Project's goal
 </h2>

-The aim of this project was practicing React, a great tech that I've started learning recently, with this app, I could practice some concepts like props, conditional rendering, components managment in React, styling with styled components, I enjoyed it really much and I'll keep learning React for sure, I really liked it!
+The aim of this project was practicing React with TypeScript, two techs that I'm liking really much and working hard to improve in them.
 <h2 id="final-result" name="final-result">
   :clipboard: Final Result
 </h2>